CiteSeerX: Automated information extraction

 CiteSeerX uses automated information extraction tools, usually built on machine learning methods such ParsCit, to extract scholarly document metadata such as title, authors, abstract, citations, etc. As such, there are sometime errors in authors and titles.
 Other academic search engines have similar errors.

 Focused crawling

 CiteSeerX crawls publicly available scholarly documents primarily from author webpages and other open resources, and does not have access to publisher metadata.
-As such citation counts in CiteSeerX are usually less than those in Google Scholar and Microsoft Academic Search who have access to publisher metadata.
+As such, citation counts in CiteSeerX are usually less than those in Google Scholar and Microsoft Academic Search who have access to publisher metadata.

 Usage

-CiteSeerX has nearly 1 million users worldwide based on unique IP addresses and has millions of hits daily.
-Annual downloads of document PDFs was nearly 200 million for 2015.
+CiteSeerX has nearly one million users worldwide based on unique IP addresses and has millions of hits daily.
+Annual downloads of document PDFs were nearly 200 million for 2015.

 Data

 CiteSeerX data is regularly shared under a Creative Commons BY-NC-SA license with researchers worldwide and has been and is used in many experiments and competitions.

 Thanks to its OAI-PMH endpoint, CiteSeerX is an open archive and its content is indexed like an institutional repository in academic search engines, for instance BASE and Unpaywall consumers.